-- The width of the snake, the color of the snake, the background color of the screen and the scrolling speed of the snake that you need to keep are given at the end of this lab description. - On a game over, make sure that only the required part of the snake is visible.
+- The width of the snake, the color of the snake, the background color of the screen and the scrolling speed of the snake that you need to keep are given at the end of this lab description.
+Note that the snake should scroll smoothly.
+The snake should not jump 50 pixels every second. - On a game over, make sure that only the required part of the snake is visible.
 For example, if the snake is moving towards the right direction very close to the top edge, and the user presses an up-arrow key, the game will end and only a part of the snake should be visible. - When the snake touches any edge of the screen, the entire screen should freeze and no longer respond to arrow pushes or R/P presses.
 But it should still respond to 'ESC' and 'S' presses. - Pressing 'R' in the unpaused state does nothing.
 Pressing 'P' in the paused state does nothing.
 Pressing 'ESC' anytime exits the game (blanks out the screen) and pressing 'S' anytime starts the game.